GuildOfWeavers/AirScript/AirAssembly.md

 # AirAssembly

-AirAssembly is a low-level language for encoding Algebraic Intermediate Representation (AIR) of a computation.
+AirAssembly is a low-level language for encoding Algebraic Intermediate Representations (AIR) of computations.
 The goal of the language is to provide a minimum number of constructs required to fully express AIR for an arbitrary computation.

 AirAssembly is intended to be a compilation target for higher-level languages, and as such, expressivity and readability by humans are not explicit goals of the language.
 Instead, the language aims to:

 1. Be easy to parse.
 This is one of the reasons AirAssembly uses [s-expression](https://en.wikipedia.org/wiki/S-expression)-based syntax.
 2. Provide a small number of primitives which can be combined together to form more complex constructs.
 3. Avoid redundancy and implicit behavior.
 Ideally, there should be one right way to do things, and all parameters should be specified explicitly.

+### Features
+TODO

+### Current limitations
+* **No binary fields** - current specifications support only prime field.
+* **No sparse constraints** - transition constraints in current specifications are limited to constraints that apply to two consecutive execution trace rows.

 ## AirAssembly module
 A module in AirAssembly is a self-contained unit which fully describes a computation.
 Its purpose is to specify: